MoseleyBioinformaticsLab/MESSES/_sources/tagging.rst.txt

        * Example: Name+"-"+Isopotologue+"-"+r'^\d+\w+ Isotope$'
        * This functionality means that certain characters can't be used for literal matching outside of a regex.
-       * For example if a header name in a data table is "protein+solvent" then you can't simply put protein+solvent under **#header** because it will be interpretted as a concatenation of a "protein" header and a separate "solvent" header.
+       * For example, if a header name in a data table is "protein+solvent", then you can't simply put protein+solvent under **#header** because it will be interpreted as a concatenation of a "protein" header and a separate "solvent" header.
        * The easist way to solve this issue is to use a regular expression. r'protein\+solvent' will match the header correctly.
-       * In general if you are having difficulty matching a header try using a regex.
+       * In general, if you are having difficulty matching a header, try using a regex.

     * An eval function can be used in the form "eval(...)".

        * "#header_name#" and "#r'...'#" can be used to indicate specific columns in the row.
        * All Python language operators can be used.
 But remember to use "float(#field_name#)" to convert strings to floating point numbers.
        * Example: eval(float(#Intensity#) / float(#r'.*Normalization'#) * 5)
-       * If the eval returns a list of items it is converted into a string separated by semicolons.
+       * If the eval returns a list of items, it is converted into a string separated by semicolons.

-           * If the corresponding tag is a list tag then this will become a list.
+           * If the corresponding tag is a list tag, then this will become a list.

 * **#add** - tags to add in an inserted row below the column header row.